1 Samuel 14:15–52 . . . Bible Study Summary with Videos and Questions

 18Saul said to Ahijah, “Bring the ark of God.”
 (At that time it was with the Israelites.)
 19While Saul was talking to the priest, the tumult in the Philistine camp increased more and more.
 So Saul said to the priest, “Withdraw your hand.”

 Saul then ordered that the ark of God be brought to him.
 But why?
 He was probably trying to look spiritual here, since the ark was the sacred box that documented God’s covenant or relationship with Israel.
 He was trying to force God to act, because the sacred ark that was to arrive would have been in danger during a battle.
 It would have taken a whole day to bring the ark from Kiriath Jearim (7:1), but he couldn't wait that long; he had to act quickly.
 There was a time for him to step aside and pray, and there was a time to get his sword and fight.
 Sadly, Saul didn't know what time it was!
 Neither had he realized what he was to do.
 His insecurity, fear, and self-focus had paralyzed him.
 It was definitely time to fight.
 So he changed his mind about the ark and sent his soldiers into the battle (v.
 20).
-He told the priest "Withdraw your hand," which means, "Stop seeking an answer from God by using the Urim and Thummim," both of which were gemstones, used to determine God's will, which were kept in a priest's breastplate pouch (see 14:41).
+He told the priest "Withdraw your hand," which means, "Stop seeking an answer from God by using the Urim and Thummim," both of which were gemstones, used to determine God's will, which were kept in a priest's breastplate pouch (detailed in 14:41).

 Saul and his men went after the panic-smitten Philistines, who, in their confusion, were killing each other.
 As the Israelite soldiers drew near them, they could see clearly the victory that God had brought about for them.
 The Israelite warriors battled against the Philistines.
 Jonathan and his armor bearer led the charge; Saul rather reluctantly followed, once a victory had been assured.
 Joining with Saul and his 600 men were those who'd deserted the ranks of Saul’s army and sold their services to the Philistines (14:21).
 When those who'd fled from Saul and hid themselves in the hills saw the Philistine defeat and retreat, "they joined the battle in hot pursuit" (v.
 22) and multiplied his forces that day.